 2. Introduce the Harness Gradually

 Introduce the harness to your cat in a familiar, non-threatening environment.
 Begin by letting them sniff it and offering treats to create positive associations.
 Gradually place the harness on your cat for short periods daily, gradually increasing the time as they get used to the sensation.
+If you're building other pet routines at home, mastering cat toilet training can also help establish consistency.

 3. Reward and Encourage